Dive into Darkness: 10 Ultimate Goth Garden Plant Picks

 Weigela florida 'SMNWFBGV’

-• Description: A neat, tidy, easy to grow flowering shrub with unusual black-edged leaves.
+• Description: A neat, tidy, easy to grow flowering shrub with unusual black-edged leaves and dark pink late-spring flowers.
+The foliage is the true star!

 • Type: Deciduous shrub